Dominik Mikołaj Radziwiłł

-Prince Dominik Mikołaj Radziwiłł (Dominykas Mikalojus Radvila; 1643–1697) was a Polish–Lithuanian noble (szlachcic) and politician.
+Prince Dominik Mikołaj Radziwiłł (Dominykas Mikalojus Radvila; 1643–1697) was a Polish–Lithuanian nobleman (szlachcic) and politician.

-He was son of Court and Grand Marshal Aleksander Ludwik Radziwiłł and Princess Lucricia Marie Strozzi.
+He was son of Court and Grand Marshal Aleksander Ludwik Radziwiłł and Princess Lucrezia Maria Strozzi.
 He married Anna Marianna Połubienska on 11 October 1660, and in 1692 the daughter of Grand Marshal and Hetman Jerzy Sebastian Lubomirski, Anna Krystyna Lubomirska.

 He was Ordynat of Kleck, Deputy Chancellor of Lithuania since 1681 and Grand Chancellor of Lithuania since 1690.
 He was also Starost of Lida, Radom, Pińsk, Tuchola and Gniew.

 Through his son Jan, he was the great-grandfather of Michał Hieronim Radziwiłł.